olivares-j/Kalkayotl/README.md

 ## Installation
 ================

 1. Get the code from https://github.com/olivares-j/Kalkayotl, you can either clone or download.
-Remember to use the pymc3 branch.
+Remember to use the master branch.

 2. I strongly recommend to create an independent environment (see for example: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html, this will avoid mixing python packages).
 This new environment must have python 3.6 or higher.